Original Windows Restored

 Challenge: Retain the original windows and achieve energy efficiency and proper operation of windows.

 Result: All casement and double hung windows restored and double-pane Low-E glass installed.
-28% savings in gallons of oil used each year.
+28% savings in fuel oil used each year.
 Half screens installed.

 Private residence (circa 1895)

 Challenge: To maintain the character and integrity of the original wood windows at a competitive price.
 Wood was centuries old, old-growth stock, making for tight tolerances

 Result: All single-pane deteriorated original windows repaired with epoxy consolidation techniques.
 Windows converted to double-pane glass, insulated and weather stripped.
 Energy Efficiency parallels any [Brand Name] replacement, and cost was less than any quote customer received for replacments.